phalbert/salesdash/README.md

 ## Getting Started

 ### Running with Docker

-This is the more convenient option
+This is the more convenient option.

 #### Prerequisites